Kamiloj9/Number-recognition/ReadMe.md

 ## Features

 1. **Neural Network from Scratch**
-   - A simple 2-layer (or more) neural network using only standard C++ libraries for matrix and vector operations (plus your own `math.hpp` utilities).
+   - A simple 2-layer neural network using only standard C++ libraries for matrix and vector operations.
    - Supports **forward propagation**, **backpropagation**, and **cross-entropy** loss.

 2. **MNIST Data Loading**